-Owner and President of HS Brands Global, Mike Mershimer was quote in this article about Mystery Shopping and featured in the video.
+Owner and President of HS Brands Global, Mike Mershimer was quoted in this article about Mystery Shopping and featured in the video.
 Learn more about Mystery Shopping for HS Brand Global Here on our Mystery Shopper Page.

 COLLIN COUNTY (CBS11 I-TEAM) – The next time you are out at public place, look closely at the person standing next to you or the one in front of you.